Kody-Schram/Computer-Algebra/README.md

 #### Built in Functions
-*Parameter brackets will be implied for functions until next operator* (eg. sinx+1 => sin(x) + 1)
+*Parameter brackets will be implied for functions for first term after function* (eg. sinx+1 => sin(x) + 1)

 - sin()